nivuciis/dip_transformations/src/Segmentation/README.md

 Let R represent the entire spatial region occupied by an image.
 We may view image segmentation as a process that partitions R into n subregions, the segmentation process can be based on **discontinuity or similarity**.

+* **The content and concepts presented in this document are based on or directly adapted from the textbook Digital Image Processing by Rafael C. Gonzalez and Richard E. Woods**
 ---
 ### Similarity or Region-based segmentation